corda/corda-runtime-os/tools/corda-cli/commands/virtual-node/README.md

-# Virtual Node CLI Plugin
+# Virtual Node CLI Command

 Uploads and replaces a previously stored CPI record.
-The plugin purges any sandboxes running an overwritten version of a CPI and optionally deletes vault data for the affected Virtual Nodes.
+The command purges any sandboxes running an overwritten version of a CPI and optionally deletes vault data for the affected Virtual Nodes.

 ## commands